 Have you ever wondered what a normal heart rate is?
 Well, you aren’t alone.
 Your pulse, or heart rate, is the number of times your heart beats each minute.

-What Is a Normal Heart Rate?
+What Is a Healthy Resting Heart Rate?

 Never Miss a Beat!